QLSD: Quantised Langevin stochastic dynamics for Bayesian federated learning: NUMERICAL EXPERIMENTS

-\textbf{Bayesian logistic regression.} Since $\theta^\star$ is not easily available, we implement \Cref{algo:QLSD-VR} using \texttt{QLSD}$^{++}$.
-For all experiments, we adopt a zero-mean Gaussian prior with covariance matrix $2\cdot10^{-2} \mathrm{I}_d$. \textbf{Synthetic data.} For the first sub-experiment, we consider the \textsc{Synthetic}$(\alpha,\beta)$ dataset \cite{fedprox20} with $\alpha=\beta=1$, $d=2$ and $b=50$.
-To this end, we run this algorithm with and without memory terms using $l=100$, $\alpha = 1/(\omega+1)$, $\gamma = 10^{-5}$ and for huge compression parameters, namely $s \in \{2^1,2^2\}$.
-In order to have access to some ground truth, we also implement the Metropolis-adjusted Langevin algorithm (\texttt{MALA}) \cite{Robert2004}. \Cref{fig:toy_example} shows the Euclidean norm of the error between the true variance under $\pi$ estimated with \texttt{MALA} and the empirical variance computed using samples generated by \texttt{QLSD}$^{++}$.
-As expected, we can notice that the memory mechanism reduces the impact of the compression on the asymptotic bias of \texttt{QLSD}$^{++}$ when $\omega$ is large. \textbf{Real data.} For this second sub-experiment, we use the \textsc{FEMNIST} dataset \cite{FEMNIST}.
-We launch \texttt{QLSD}$^{++}$ for $s \in \{2^4,2^8,2^{16}\}$ and using the same hyperparameter values as before.
-Under the Bayesian paradigm, we are interested in performing uncertainty quantification by estimating highest posterior density (HPD) regions.
+\paragraph{Bayesian Logistic Regression} In this experiment, we compare the proposed methodology based on gradient compression with two existing \texttt{FedAvg}-type MCMC algorithms.
+Since $\theta^\star$ defined in \eqref{eq:def_theta_star} is not easily available, we implement \texttt{QLSD}$^{++}$ detailed in \Cref{algo:QLSD-VR}.
+We adopt a zero-mean Gaussian prior with covariance matrix $2\cdot10^{-2} \mathrm{I}_d$ and use the \textsc{FEMNIST} dataset \citep{FEMNIST}.
+We set $b=50$, $l=100$, $\alpha = 1/(\omega+1)$ and $\gamma=10^{-5}$.
+We launch \texttt{QLSD}$^{++}$ for $s \in \{2^4,2^8,2^{16}\}$ and compare its performances with \texttt{DG-SGLD} \citep{2021_ICML_DGLMC} and \texttt{FSGLD} \citep{2020_conducive_gradients} which use multiple local steps to address the communication bottleneck.
+We are interested in performing uncertainty quantification by estimating highest posterior density (HPD) regions.
 For any $\alpha \in (0,1)$, we define $\mathcal{C}_{\alpha} = \{\theta \in \Rd ; -\log \pi(\theta|\mathrm{D}) \le \eta_{\alpha}\}$ where $\eta_{\alpha} \in \mathbb{R}$ is chosen such that $\int_{\mathcal{C}_{\alpha}}\pi(\theta|\mathrm{D})\dd\theta = 1-\alpha$.
-We compute the relative HPD error based on the scalar summary $\eta_{\alpha}$, \emph{i.e.} $|\eta_{\alpha}-\eta_{\alpha}^{\texttt{LSD}}|/\eta_{\alpha}^{\texttt{LSD}}$ where $\eta_{\alpha}^{\texttt{LSD}}$ has been estimated using the non-compressed counterpart of \texttt{QLSD}$^{++}$, referred to as \texttt{LSD}$^{++}$. \Cref{table:log_reg} gives this relative HPD error for $\alpha=0.01$ and provides the relative efficiency of \texttt{QLSD}$^{++}$ corresponding to the savings in terms of transmitted bits per iteration.
-One can notice that the proposed approach provides similar results as its non-compressed counterpart while being 3 to 7 times more efficient. \Cref{fig:real_data} completes this empirical study by showing that the predictive distributions of the most probable label given by \texttt{QLSD}$^{++}$ and \texttt{LSD}$^{++}$ almost coincide for eight test examples.
+We compute the relative HPD error based on the scalar summary $\eta_{\alpha}$, \emph{i.e.} $|\eta_{\alpha}-\eta_{\alpha}^{\texttt{LSD}}|/\eta_{\alpha}^{\texttt{LSD}}$ where $\eta_{\alpha}^{\texttt{LSD}}$ has been estimated using the non-compressed counterpart of \texttt{QLSD}$^{++}$, referred to as \texttt{LSD}$^{++}$ and standing for a serial variance-reduced \texttt{SGLD}, see \Cref{algo:LSD-plus}. \Cref{table:log_reg} gives this relative HPD error for $\alpha=0.01$ and provides the relative efficiency of \texttt{QLSD}$^{++}$ and competitors corresponding to the savings in terms of transmitted bits per iteration.
+One can notice that the proposed approach provides similar results as its non-compressed counterpart while being 3 to 7 times more efficient.
+In addition, we show that \texttt{QLSD}$^{++}$ provides similar performances as \texttt{DG-SGLD} and \texttt{FSGLD} which highlight that gradient compression and periodic communication are competing approaches.